-Allegedly drunk truck driver hauling pizza pockets accused of hit-and-run on I-82 in WA
+Allegedly drunken truck driver hauling pizza pockets accused of hit-and-run on I-82 in WA

-A drunk semi driver crashed into a car on Interstate 82 Thursday morning and then tried to flee, say investigators.
+A drunken semitruck driver crashed into a car on Interstate 82 on Thursday morning and then tried to flee, say investigators.

-The driver, from South Carolina, was heading west on the interstate to Puyallup with a half-load of pizza pockets about 5:30 a.m., Washington State Patrol Trooper Chris Thorson told the Herald.
+The driver, from South Carolina, was westbound on the interstate to Puyallup with a half-load of pizza pockets about 5:30 a.m., Washington State Patrol Trooper Chris Thorson told the Herald.

 As the driver neared Locust Grove Road south of Kennewick, his semi hit the rear of a Honda heading in the same direction.

-After crushing the trunk of the car, the driver sped away, said Thorson.
+After crushing the trunk of the car, the driver sped away, Thorson said.
 The driver called troopers, who stopped the truck about 10 miles down the highway near Dallas Road.

 The woman driving the Honda was bruised, but not seriously hurt.